aijinrjinr/text-to-sound-generation/readme.md

-# CS230 Final Project: Text-to-sound Generation Using Diffusion Mode
+# CS230 Final Project: Text-to-sound Generation Using Diffusion Model
 Our code is mainly developed based on **TANGO** (https://github.com/declare-lab/tango) and **Diffsound** (https://github.com/yangdongchao/Text-to-sound-Synthesis).

 To train **TANGO** with FLAN-T5 on the AudioCaps dataset, using